+Course Delivery Course utilizes a multi-media and mentor-based approach and includes online supplemental units, digital library resources, and practical experience inside a radio studio.
 Multimedia Students complete learning units that use audio, video, and interactive elements designed to build the groundwork of practicum component.
 Students will also have the opportunity to produce their own broadcasts that will be turned in for evaluation to mentors.
+Mentors respond to student's submissions within 4 days by email both to the student and administration.
 Practicum Students will work with a mentor to gain hands-on experience.
 The mentor helps students develop basic broadcasting skills and broaden their talents.
 Text Broadcast Announcing Work Text: A Media Performance Guide